Annette Taddeo

 Taddeo won the primary in August against Miami City Commissioner Ken Russell and progressive activist Angel Montalvo.

-Despite trying to win over Latin voters in the historically Democratic Miami-Dade County and make Florida’s 27th congressional district competitive, Taddeo lost by 15% to incumbent Maria Elvira Salazar.
+Despite trying to win over Latin voters in the historically Democratic Miami-Dade County and make Florida’s 27th congressional district competitive, Taddeo lost by almost 15% to incumbent Maria Elvira Salazar.

 Personal life